redsanket/spark/external/oozie/guide/workflows.rst

 a symlink in the current working directory of the Pig client (on the launcher mapper);
 without the symlink, the Pig client cannot find the UDF JAR file.

+.. _custom_jar-script:

 Pig Script
 ++++++++++

+We use the same Pig script essentially with the addition of registering the ``udf.jar`` JAR file.

 .. code-block:: bash